 How can manufacturers with various product portfolios gained from mergers and acquisitions ensure their products are discoverable both on their website and third party domains?
-In this episode of The Kula Ring, Cynthia Kellam, Global Senior Director of Digital Customer Experience at TE Connectivity, shares how customer experience research led her team to standardize product data in order to improve organic searchability.
+In this episode of The Kula Ring, Cynthia Kellam, Global Head of Digital & Enterprise Customer Experience at TE Connectivity, shares how customer experience research led her team to standardize product data in order to improve organic searchability.

 How a Manufacturer Standardizes Product Data for CX Transcript:

 Hi everyone, thanks for joining us on The Kula Ring.
 This week, I’m pleased to present another fantastic episode from the vault.
 More on that in just a moment.

 Part of the reason that we’ve been re-airing classic episodes of the show is because our audience today is much larger and very different than it was even a year ago, and there’s some great learning to be had in these interviews.
 We want more people to have an opportunity to hear the voices from our manufacturing marketing community.
 Carman and I are preparing to release a number of phenomenal fresh interviews very soon.

 That said, we’re also very interested in hearing from you, our listeners.
 Are you a manufacturing marketer with a story to tell?
 We’d love to chat with you about it and see how we can build a show around your leadership and the war stories that often go with it.
 Please email email@example.com, and we’ll get back to you to set a time for a call.
 Don’t worry, we won’t be recording that conversation, it’s just a 15 minute call to get acquainted.
 We’ll also link to our guide to being a guest on the show notes page, so be sure to hit up kulapartners.com/ and visit the podcast section of the site.